bartusisman/CS460-PROJECT/README.md

 - **Element Discovery**: Use the "show" command to see all available UI elements
 - **Screenshots**: Capture screenshots during navigation for debugging
 - **Model Selection**: Choose different OpenAI models based on needs and budget
-- **Session Management**: Automatic reconnection if the session is lost
+- **Session Management**: Manual session management with detailed error feedback
 - **Real Device Support**: Connect to real iOS devices with UDID

 ## Prerequisites